top of page

 As part of our service, we bring our customers a free document package, backing up the security and functionality of our products, and installation, which the user can use for insurance reductions and other purposes.

-You must consider building permitting for commercial, high building installations, and full residential covering under a homeowners' association residence.
+You must consider building permitting for commercial, high building installations, and full residential covering under a homeowners' association residence, for the installation of a large amount of units, and installations over the second floor.

 Homeowners' Associations:

-• You must always ask for permitting approval to the HOA for visible changes in front of the property, and structural changes in the exterior of the property to avoid the risk of breaking the HOAs jurisdiction.
+• You must always ask for permitting approval to the HOA for visible changes in front of the property, and structural changes in the exterior of the property to avoid the risk of breaking the HOAs jurisdiction., and most important that you comply with product specifications, as most HOAs attach to.

 Building permitting: